Cyberstalking legislation: United States

-Legislation at the state level

-Some U.S. states have begun to address the problem of cyberbullying.
-States that have passed legislation have done so generally in response to incidents within that state, to address what they believe to be shortcomings in federal laws, or to expand protection to victims above and beyond existing statutes.

-There are laws that only address online harassment of children or focus on child predators as well as laws that protect adult cyberstalking victims, or victims of any age.
-While some sites specialize in laws that protect victims age 18 and under, Working to Halt Online Abuse is a help resource listing current and pending cyberstalking-related United States federal and state laws.
-It also lists those states that do not have laws yet and related laws from other countries.

-California
+State legislation

-California passed the first cyberstalking law in 1999. (§646.9 of the California Penal Code.)
+California passed the first cyberstalking law in 1999, with the addition of criminal penalties to the California Penal Code.
 Its first use resulted in a six-year sentence for a man who harassed a woman who could identify him.
-After sending hundreds of threatening e-mails to an actress, another male convicted after spending months in jail waiting for trial was sentenced in 2001 to five years probation, forbidden access to computers and forced to attend mental health counseling.
+After sending hundreds of threatening e-mails to an actress, another male convicted after spending months in jail waiting for trial was sentenced in 2001 to five years probation, forbidden access to computers, and forced to attend mental health counseling.
 In 2011, a man was ordered to undergo psychiatric evaluation before sentencing for cyberstalking.
-On January 1, 2009, a California law became effective that allows schools to suspend or expel students who harass other students online.
-It also mandates that schools develop policies to address the problem.
-In addition, Section 1708.7 of the California Civil Code outlines grounds for an individual suing their cyberstalker and any accomplices for general damages, special damages, and punitive damages for cyberstalking.
+In addition, the California Civil Code outlines grounds for an individual suing their cyberstalker and any accomplices for general damages, special damages, and punitive damages for cyberstalking.

-Florida

-Under Florida Statute 784.048, "cyberstalking," defined as to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose, is classified as a first degree misdemeanor.
+Texas enacted the Stalking by Electronic Communications Act in 2001.
+In 2004, Washington state passed a statute enabling penalties against a person that uses electronic communications with the "intent to harass, intimidate, torment, or embarrass any other person" if they use lewd or obscene language, use language implying physical threats, or repeatedly harass a person; such is treated as a gross misdemeanor.
+In 2008, Missouri revised its statutes on harassment to include harassment and stalking through electronic and telephonic communications and cyber-bullying after the suicide of Megan Meier.

+Florida passed a stature that defines cyberstalking as a first degree misdemeanor.
 Cyberstalking a child under the age of 16 or a person of any age for which the offender has been ordered by the courts not to contact is considered "aggravated stalking," a third degree felony under Florida law.
 Cyberstalking in conjunction with a credible threat is also considered aggravated stalking.

-In 2008, Florida passed the "Jeffrey Johnston Stand Up For All Students Act" in response to the suicide of 15-year-old Jeffrey Johnston, who had suffered cyberbullying over a long period of time.
-Unusual among state laws regarding cyberbullying is a provision that withholds funding for schools who are not in compliance with the provision that they must inform parents of those involved in cyberbullying—both the bully and the target.

-Illinois

-According to "Who@: Working to Halt Online Abuse":

-Sec.
-1-2.
-Harassment through electronic communications.
+Illinois has also added penalties for "Harassment through electronic communications" to its criminal code.